steelcityrollerderby/website_maintenance/update_team_page.md

 Once you've got a title, go ahead and upload the images from your computer (the `Select Files from Your Computer` button) or choose them from the Media Library if they're already uploaded to the site (the `Select Files from Other Sources` button).

+Make sure that you identify the team, what types of headshots they are (featured skaters, skaters, staff), and the year so that this is easily searchable later.

 ![Screenshot how to setup a new envira gallery](https://github.com/steelcityrollerderby/website_maintenance/blob/master/screenshots/update_team_pages_screenshots/make_new_envira_gallery.png "Setup envira gallery identification")

 After all of the images that you currently have are updated, you need to edit their metadata.
 Click on the small blue pencil button of any image to start editing.